 - Hot pepper jelly (optional)

-I don't like giving stores a lot of free advertisement but this pork belly came from a store that rhymes with Roscoe..
-I'll let you figure that one out =)
+I don’t like giving large chain club stores a lot of free advertisement but this pork belly came from a store that rhymes with Roscoe..
+I’ll let you figure that one out =)

 Most meat markets and butchers should be able to get one of these for you and if they can’t they will probably know where you can get one.
 Sometimes it’s a matter of letting them know ahead of time so they can have one ready.
 Get to know the guys and gals where you purchase meat and they can usually hook you up.

-As I have mentioned before, I am not a butcher by any stretch of the imagination but I can usually manage to get the skin off of a pork belly.
+As I have mentioned before, I am no butcher but I can usually manage to get the skin off of a pork belly.
 My preference is to purchase them already prepped and ready to go which is how this one came to me.

 If you’ve never taken the rind or skin off of a pork belly then you might want to watch a video or two at youtube to familiarize yourself with how it’s done.

 Here’s a video that I found on the first search but there are probably a lot more where that came from.